-Along with enhancing brain function, krill oil also has properties that work toward reducing depression.
-In a study that examined the effects of krill oil supplementation in rats, it was observed that the oil could work as an antidepressant.
-The active components of krill oil – EPA, DHA, and astaxanthin – are found to be responsible for its mood-enhancing function.7
+Along with enhancing brain function, krill oil could also reduce depression.
+A study that examined the effects of krill oil supplementation in rats observed that the oil could work as an antidepressant.
+EPA in krill oil is found to be responsible for this mood-elevating function.11

 7. Boosts Metabolism

 8. May Treat Cancer

 Krill oil could be helpful in the treatment of colorectal cancer, according to latest studies.
-Touted to be a safe alternative or an effective supplement to commercial treatments like chemotherapy or radiation, krill oil could be beneficial to individuals with colorectal cancer.
-The free fatty acid content in krill oil is believed to have anti-cancer properties at it causes the apoptosis or the programmed death of cancer cells.9
+It is touted to be a safer alternative or a more effective supplement to treatments like chemotherapy or radiation.
+The free fatty acid content in krill oil is believed to have anti-cancer properties as it causes apoptosis or programmed death of cancer cells.13

 9. Treats Colon Ulcer

 10. Protects The Skin

 Krill oil can protect the skin from damage and keep it healthy.
 By scavenging free radicals, it reduces oxidative damage to your skin cells.
-Its antioxidant nature also helps slow down the aging process, while reducing wrinkles.
+Its antioxidative nature also helps slow down aging while reducing wrinkles.
 It’s also effective in removing sun tans and moisturizing dry skin.